quantum-tinkerer/pymablock/docs/source/algorithms.md

 [Cauchy product](https://en.wikipedia.org/wiki/Cauchy_product)
 between the series of $U^\dagger$, $H$, and $U$.

-For example, for a single first order perturbation $H_1$, the transformed Hamiltonian at order $n$ is
+For brevity we use a single first order perturbation $H_1$ throughout this document.
+The generalization to multiple perturbations is straightforward.

+The transformed Hamiltonian at order $n$ is

 :::{math}
 :label: h_tilde